Virtual Visit Coordination

 outcomes & learnings

-Post-launch usage revealed that layout preferences varied by appointment type.
+Post-release usage revealed that layout preferences varied by appointment type.
 Teams primarily running 1:1 appointments preferred the grid view, while multi-participant sessions used the dominant speaker layout more.

 This insight reinforced the importance of flexibility for retention across diverse care workflows, leading me to design a system-level enhancement that allows teams to set their default video layout within Video Chat settings.